What Are Chronic Hiccups?

 • 1.Laboratory tests: complete blood count, renal function, electrolytes (calcium, sodium, magnesium), liver function

-• 2.Gastrointestinal evaluation: upper digestive endoscopy, pH-metry/impedancemetry, chest radiograph
+• 2.Gastrointestinal workup: upper digestive endoscopy, pH-metry/impedancemetry, chest radiograph

-• 3.Neurologic evaluation: brain and brainstem MRI if neurologic signs
+• 3.Neurologic workup: brain and brainstem MRI if neurologic signs are present

-• 4.Thoracic evaluation: chest CT if suspicion of mediastinal or phrenic lesion
+• 4.Thoracic workup: chest CT if a mediastinal or phrenic lesion is suspected

 • 5.Pharmacologic review: identify potentially causative medications